zachmccabe/zachmccabe.github.io/tools.md

 ---

 For my collaborators, friends and you.
 This list is meant to give you a look at some useful favorites that help me get stuff done.
-Updated: {{ page.date | date: "Y% b% d%" }}
+Updated: {{ pub.date | date: "Y% b% d%" }}

 + [field](https://www.zachmccabe.com/tools#field)